sfiligoi/unifrac-binaries/README.md

                                  hdf5_fp64 : HFD5 format, using fp64 precision.
                                  hdf5_nodist : HFD5 format, no distance matrix, just PCoA.
-        --pcoa	[OPTIONAL] Number of PCoA dimensions to compute (default: 10, do not compute if 0) --diskbuf	[OPTIONAL] Use a disk buffer to reduce memory footprint.
+        --pcoa	[OPTIONAL] Number of PCoA dimensions to compute (default: 10, do not compute if 0) --seed	[OPTIONAL] Seed to use for initializing the random gnerator --diskbuf	[OPTIONAL] Use a disk buffer to reduce memory footprint.
 Provide path to a fast partition (ideally NVMe).
         -n		[OPTIONAL] DEPRECATED, no-op.